-Changes to the Evaluation and Management (E/M) section of codes effective January 1, 2021 are discussed in more detail in the Evaluation and Management section of this fee schedule.
+Changes to the Evaluation and Management (E/M) section of codes effective January 1, 2021 and January 1, 2023 are discussed in more detail in the Evaluation and Management section of this fee schedule.
+Additional changes that are similar to codes 99202-99215 were made to the E/M codes for 2023.